 3Video Multiple Ad Playlist is an IAB specification for an XML template that video content owners can use to describe the structure for ad inventory insertion.
 It is commonly used in conjunction with VAST to structure ads into ad pods.

-4[RIDA] The Roku ID for Advertising is an anonymized device identifier to track activity for development and marketing purposes.
+4[RIDA] The Roku ID for Advertising is a device identifier to track activity for development and marketing purposes.
 It is designed to generally follow the guidelines established for the IDFA (Identifier for Advertising) used by other platforms.
-The RIDA protects users’ identifying information and allows the ability to opt-out of remarketing or reset the ID at any time.
-The RIDA ID should only be passed if "limit ad tracking" is not set in the Roku Settings UI.
+The RIDA limits disclosure of users’ identifying information and allows the ability to opt-out of remarketing or reset the ID at any time.
+The RIDA ID must only be passed if "limit ad tracking" is not set in the Roku Settings UI.
 See GetAdvertisingId(), IsAdIdTrackingDisabled(), and GetPublisherId() for details.

 The Roku Advertising Framework (RAF) positions the publisher for the future of video advertising on the Roku platform.
 RAF exists as a universal ad structure across all channels and Roku devices.
 All channels that have integrated RAF will benefit from Roku’s development of new ad features.